-The first step in engaging with Seven Mechanical was to undergo a thorough Needs Assessment and Prototyping phase.
+The first step in engaging with Seven Mechanical was to undergo a thorough Discovery Phase.
 The combination of a half-day requirements gathering / prioritization workshop alongside detailed technical research and iterative prototyping allowed the holistic project team to understand what actually needed to be built, how best to build it, and what the effort levels to do so would be.
 Often, projects like these are jumped in to – enthusiastically, yes, but without proper due diligence.
 This initial step, which included detailed workflow mapping for all Phases (not just the first), allowed everyone to question requirements and implementation methods – putting us all on exactly the same page with regards to what needed to be built in Phase 2.

 Leveraging Existing Technology

 There’s a saying in software development – and no, we’re not talking about “it’s a feature, not a bug!”.
 What we’re talking about is Don’t rebuild the wheel.
 Seven Mechanical uses a piece of 3rd-party software to manage tickets and clients via desktop, so the data existed there.
 We hooked into that system’s API in order to pull client, unit, and ticket information, saving costly development time.
-However, what their 3rd party software didn’t have was unit management (aka all the actual pieces of equipment), which was discovered thanks to the Needs Assessment and Prototype phase.
+However, what their 3rd party software didn’t have was unit management (aka all the actual pieces of equipment), which was discovered thanks to the Discovery phase.
 After some in-depth research, discussion, and due diligence, we recommended and implemented AirTable as the MVP version for managing their units.
 AirTable allowed us to quickly have a data source that the client could manage intuitively, without having to build a full-blown unit management app.
 Suffice to say, that part wasn’t in the budget.

 This means the app runs off of two unique data sources.
 In the future, the plan is to consolidate these data sources into one custom web app that powers all their client management.